encryptorion-lab/phantom-fhe/README.md

 * SOTA performance in most operations
 * Easy to integrate with applications (PPML, etc.)

-## Usage

-1. Use git to clone this repository recursively (including submodules)
-2. Use CMake to configure and build this library
-3. Look into build/bin and execute binaries
-4. (Optional) Use python bindings (See `python/` directory for details)

-## Documentation

-Work-in-progress, host at [https://encryptorion-lab.gitbook.io/phantom-fhe/](https://encryptorion-lab.gitbook.io/phantom-fhe/) using GitBook.

 ## License

-This project (Phantom) is released under GPLv3 license.
-See [COPYING](COPYING) for more information.
+This project (PhantomFHE) is released under GPLv3 license.
+See [LICENSE](LICENSE) for more information.

 Some files contain the modified code from [Microsoft SEAL](https://github.com/microsoft/SEAL).
 These codes are released under MIT License.
-See [MIT License](MIT_LICENSE) for more information.
+See [MIT License](https://github.com/microsoft/SEAL/blob/main/LICENSE) for more information.

+Some files contain the modified code from [OpenFHE](https://github.com/openfheorg/openfhe-development).
+These codes are released under BSD 2-Clause License.
+See [BSD 2-Clause License](https://github.com/openfheorg/openfhe-development/blob/main/LICENSE) for more information.

 ## Citation